SEO for Consumer Apps: Attract & Convert Users

 Humans are visual creatures, and your app’s icon, screenshots, and preview video can make or break a user’s decision to download.
 Your icon is the first visual impression, so it needs to be simple, memorable, and recognizable.
 Your screenshots and video should tell a story, showcasing the best features and user experience.
 Use high-quality, clear images that show your product in real-life settings to help customers imagine using it.
 Annotate screenshots with concise text to explain key benefits.
 A well-produced preview video can quickly demonstrate your app’s value and functionality, often leading to higher conversion rates than static images alone.

-Manage Ratings and Reviews
+Turn Ratings and Reviews into a Strength

 Ratings and reviews are powerful forms of social proof that heavily influence both app store rankings and user trust.
 A high average rating can significantly improve your app’s visibility and conversion rate.
 Actively encourage users to leave positive reviews, as this helps with both app store and web search rankings.
 You can implement in-app prompts that ask for feedback at moments of high user satisfaction, like after completing a level or achieving a goal.
 It’s also important to respond to reviews, both positive and negative.
 Engaging with user feedback shows that you value your community and are committed to improving the app experience.